Twitter prohibits bulk posting

 Will this apply to posts that I’ve already scheduled?

-a) Yes, this will apply to any posts due to be sent to Twitter after the 23rd of March, 2018.
+Yes, this will apply to any posts due to being sent to Twitter after the 23rd of March, 2018.
 We strongly urge you to update these posts as needed now to avoid them being declined and needing to be adjusted to comply with Twitter’s guidelines after this date.

 What can I do now to prepare for this change?